Last updated on December 19th, 2023 at 03:48 pm

 “Just imagine the crowd inside the stadium and more people are outside.
 We had hope that Inksnation will make us enjoy a better Christmas but that hope has been dashed.”

-The story is the same at major centres across the country where Nigerians gathered (members and non-members) gathered in their hundreds.
+The story is the same at major centres across the country where Nigerians (members and non-members) gathered in their hundreds.

 Nigerians should be wary of fraudulent investment platforms.
 N2, 000 investment can NEVER turn to N10,000 within 30 days.
 It takes time.